 With his first reign with the intercontinental title, the Suzuki Gun leader was out to prove why he is one of the best in New Japan.

-Considering the dominance Minoru Suzuki has, it was surprising to see his one and only reign as Intercontinental Champion only lasting 92 days with only one successful defense against Togi Makabe on the 46th Anniversary Show in March 2018.
+Considering Minoru Suzuki’s dominance, it was surprising that his one and only reign as Intercontinental Champion lasted only 92 days and included only one successful defense against Togi Makabe on the 46th Anniversary Show in March 2018.

 After someone like Suzuki holding the title, the person who took it back off them had to be someone extremely talented and with a special connection to the Intercontinental title.